 The author eventually left, to speak the truth to a human world that desperately needs to hear that we should not take our natural world for granted, and work to protect it.

 Roe deer rest day and night for one or two hour cycles.
 I realise that sleeping at night isn’t compulsory, as long as you rest from time to time.
-To do that, I crouch down, with my right hand on my left knee and my left hand on my right knee and my head between my arms.
 I decide to base the rhythm of my life on his; except that, since my stomach has just the one chamber, when he chews the cud, I meditate instead.

 Geoffroy Delorme is a naturalist and photographer.
 Deer Man, a bestseller in France, has been translated into eleven languages.
 He lives in Normandy.